cormiertyshawn895/PixelPerfect/README.md

 #### Can I use Pixel Perfect with iPhone and iPad apps downloaded from the Mac App Store?

 Yes, you can use Pixel Perfect with iPhone and iPad apps downloaded from the Mac App Store.
 You can find iPhone and iPad apps by looking for “Designed for iPad” and “Designed for iPhone” in Mac App Store listings.

-#### Can I use Pixel Perfect with iPhone and iPad apps downloaded from PlayCover or Sideloadly?
+#### Can I use Pixel Perfect with iPhone and iPad apps downloaded from third party websites, PlayCover, or Sideloadly?

-Yes, you can also use Pixel Perfect with iPhone and iPad apps downloaded from third party sources, such as [PlayCover](https://playcover.io) and [Sideloadly](https://sideloadly.io).
+Yes, you can use Pixel Perfect with iPhone and iPad apps downloaded from third party websites or installed through utilities such as [PlayCover](https://playcover.io) and [Sideloadly](https://sideloadly.io).
+For apps incompatible with [PlayCover](https://playcover.io) and [Sideloadly](https://sideloadly.io), advanced users have the option to directly install them using Pixel Perfect.

+In Pixel Perfect, open the File menu and choose “Install Decrypted IPA” to get started.
+Then, you will be guided to [turn off System Integrity Protection](https://cormiertyshawn895.github.io/instruction/?arch=sip-as-lowering) to maximize app compatibility.
+After turning off System Integrity Protection, iPhone and iPad apps downloaded from the App Store will no longer open, therefore you can only install and use decrypted iPhone and iPad apps.
+As a result, this advanced feature works best in a [virtual Mac](https://cormiertyshawn895.github.io/instruction/?arch=sip-as-vm-lowering) through [UTM](https://mac.getutm.app/), [VirtualBudy](https://github.com/insidegui/VirtualBuddy/releases), and [Parallels Desktop](https://www.parallels.com/products/desktop/), [macOS on a separate APFS volume](https://support.apple.com/HT208891), or if you have already turned off System Integrity Protection for other reasons.

 #### Can I use Pixel Perfect with Mac Catalyst apps?
 Pixel Perfect only shows iPhone and iPad apps by default, but you can manually add Mac Catalyst apps in Pixel Perfect.